Real Estate Glossary: Homebuying 101

 Department of Real Estate (DRE):

 A state regulatory agency that safeguards and promotes public interest in all matters pertaining to real estate and real estate transactions.
-The DRE is responsible for reviewing and approving all salesperson and broker applications, they also handle any consumer complaints, which can be filed here.
+The DRE is responsible for reviewing and approving all salesperson and broker applications.
+They also handle any consumer complaints, which can be filed online.

 The discount points system is commonly used by lenders to lower your interest rate in exchange paying for an upfront fee.

-Listed by the seller this includes anything they know about the property that might impact the buyer's use of the property.
+Listed by the seller, disclosures this includes anything they know about the property that might impact the buyer's use of the property.

 Dual agency is when a single real estate agent represents both the buyer and the seller in a real estate transaction.